abhaykatheria/Hack36-fnatics/README.md

 6. A fun ML section which will use ML-Kit and user will be able to use machine learning feature to classify images and many more.

 Basically it will be social app encorporated with machine learning features.

+## Features of Website
+1. Visualisation of different machine learning models
+2. Live Examples to test
+3. Some cool Ml powered filters
+4. Powered by AWS Lambda Functions and Serverless
+5. Preprocessing of Data